slauger/hcloud-okd4/README.md

 # hcloud-okd4

-Deploy OKD4 (OpenShift) on Hetzner Cloud with Cloudflare Loadbalancing using Hashicorp Packer and Terraform.
+Deploy OKD4 (OpenShift) on Hetzner Cloud using Hashicorp Packer, Terraform and Ansible.

 ## Usage